LingeJohnsen/Playlist-curator/README.md

 ## Jazzy playlist generator

 This project aims to identify "jazzy" songs.
-"Jazzy" songs do not only refer to songs of the jazz genre, but also songs and genres influenced by jazz, such as funk and certain elements of hip hop.
+"Jazzy" songs do not only refer to songs of the jazz genre, but songs that have a "jazzy" feel to, such as funk and hip hop with jazzy or funky beats.

+#### Training

 The training dataset consists of 1487 "jazzy" songs, and 2121 "non-jazzy" songs.
 The dataset was built by building two playlists in Spotify.
 The "jazzy" dataset was built by selecting a range of albums with the "jazzy" feel I seek and adding them to the playlist.
 The same approach was used for the "non-jazzy" playlist, except the albums were songs with a feel I do not want for this particular playlist, from various genres and artists.
 I generally chose albums I like for both playlists.
+The model is trained in a Jupyter notebook named "Jazzy_training_notebook".

+#### Scoring

+After the model is trained, it is saved and loaded in another file named "jazzy_weekly".
+This model loads data from Spotify playlists and prepares it for scoring.
+Then finally a dataset with songs with a score >=0.5 are returned.
+These songs can then be used to curate your weekly playlist in Spotify.